 Studies include power train terminology, theory and operation, driveshaft function and construction, maintenance practices, power train schematics, troubleshooting and failure analysis, and component rebuild and replacement.
 Students will use electronic resources such as John Deere Service Advisor and Cat SIS technical manuals to perform required tasks.
-Prerequisite: Placement test scores at RD 090 College Success & Reading Strategies, MTH 020 Basic Mathematics and instructor's approval required.
+Prerequisites: Placement test score of 67 or higher for RD 090 College Success and Reading Strategies, and placement into WR 095 College Writing Fundamentals or higher, and placement into MTH 060 Introduction to Algebra or higher.